+- 1. Be chronically homeless, or - 2.
+Currently homeless and have one of the qualifying health conditions listed below, or - 3.
+Living in an institution and cannot leave without stable housing and have one of the qualifying health conditions listed below, or - 4.
+Living in public housing and at risk of being kicked out and have one of these qualifying health conditions: - A mental health disorder affecting one or more major life activities, or - Diagnosed with substance use disorder, or - Have a chronic physical or complex health needs, or - Go to the emergency department or inpatient hospital often.

+CIS is divided into three categories: (1) pre-tenancy services, (2) tenancy services, and (3) other housing and tenancy support services.

 Service Description

-Community Integrated

-following to qualify for (1.
-Be chronically h

-conditions listed titution and cannot leave without stable housing and have one of the qualifying health d below, or housing and at risk of being kicked out and have one of these qualifying health

-• A mental health disorder affecting one or more major life activities, or

-substance use disorder, or

-0 physical or complex health needs, or

-ency department or inpatient hospital often.

-0 categories: (1) pre-tenancy services, (2) tenancy services, and (3) other housing and

 Pre-tenancy services Include:

 Screening and assessments

 Developing housing support assistance plan

 Searching for housing

 Preparing and submitting applications

 Identifying needs for start-up

 Identifying equipment, technology, and other changes needed

 Reviewing safety of housing

 Moving assistance

 Housing crisis plan

 Tenancy services Include:

 Identifying and assisting with behavioral management

 Educating you about roles and responsibilities of tenant/landlord

-Coaching you how to develop and maintain relationships with landlords/property managers
+Coaching you how to develop and maintain relationships with

+landlords/property managers

-• Teaching you how to resolve disagreement with your landlords/neighbors
+Teaching you how to resolve disagreement with your landlords/neighbors

-• Connecting you with supportive groups to help prevent you from being kicked out of your home
+Connecting you with supportive groups to help prevent you from being

+kicked out of your home

 Housing recertification process

 Updating/maintaining housing assistance and crisis plans

-• Developing skills for daily living and maintaining your home
+Developing skills for daily living and maintaining your home

 Coordinating Service care

 Managing housing crisis

 Community Transition Include:

 Services Case Management Services:

-Moving into stable housing
+o Moving into stable housing

-Service vice Description Service Assessing the unit's and Member's readiness for move-in Assisting the Member in obtaining furniture and commodities Housing Quality and Safety Improvement Services.
-Repairs or remediation for issues such as mold or pest infestation if cost effective method of addressing occupant's health condition, as documented by a health care professional, and not covered under any other program.
+O Assessing the unit's and Member's readiness for move-in

+o Assisting the Member in obtaining furniture and commodities

+Housing Quality and Safety Improvement Services.
+Repairs or remediation for issues such as mold or pest infestation

+if cost effective method of addressing occupant's health

+condition, as documented by a health care professional, and not covered under any other program.

 Legal Assistance.

-Connecting to expert community resources to address legal issues impacting housing and health, such as assistance with breaking a lease due to unhealthy living conditions.
+O Connecting to expert community resources to address legal issues impacting housing and health, such as assistance with breaking a lease due to unhealthy living conditions.

 Securing House Payments.

-Provide a one-time payment for security deposit and/or first month's rent provided that such funding is not available through any other program.
+o Provide a one-time payment for security deposit and/or first

+month's rent provided that such funding is not available through

+Service Description any other program.
 Once for each Member, except for State determined extraordinary circumstances such as a natural disaster.
-Other Services Certification of Physical/Mental Impairment Coverage for evaluations and re-evaluations of disabilities.
-Advance Care Planning Voluntary advance care planning services between a provider and the Member with or without completing relevant legal forms as described in 42 CFR §438.3.(j).
+Other Services Certification of Coverage for evaluations and re-evaluations of disabilities.
+Physical/Mental Impairment Advance Care Planning Voluntary advance care planning services between a provider and the Member with or without completing relevant legal forms as described in 42 CFR \$\(438.3.(j) \).
 Hospice Care A program that provides care to terminally ill patients who are not expected to live more than six months.
 A participating hospice provider shall meet Medicare requirements.
 Children under the age of twenty-one years may receive treatment to manage or cure their disease while concurrently receiving hospice services.